achmadfaizalawi/flutter_contact_ui/README.md

 If you have any questions or would like to get in touch with me, you can send an email to achmadfaizalawi@gmail.com or visit my [GitHub profile](https://github.com/achmadfaizalawi).

 ## Acknowledgments
-Thank you for using the Flutter Contact App!
+Thank you for using the Flutter Contact UI!

 Enjoy using your application, and we hope it's beneficial!